matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 Kubernetes uses pods as the smallest deployable unit, and pods have usually one but possibly multiple containers that are deployed as a unit.

-49) Stackdriver Monitoring can collect metrics on Amazon Web Services ?
+49) Stackdriver Monitoring can collect metrics on Amazon Web Services?
 Answer: TRUE.
 Stackdriver Monitoring collects metrics on the performance of infrastructure resources and applications.
 Resources can be in GCP as well as the Amazon Web Services cloud.